cert-orangecyberdefense/datalake/CONTRIBUTING.md

 To add a new script, simply create a new file in `./src/scripts/{my_script_name.py}`.
 And add a new function to the [cli file](../datalake_scripts/cli.py).
 And add your new function in the test file `./tests/scripts/test_cli.py`
-And do not forget to test this new comand manually (see chapter below)
+And do not forget to test this new command manually (see chapter below)

 # Adding new utils functions